-The Chief Communications Officer (Chief Communications Officer or designee) will act on requests for open records as soon as possible.
+The Freedom of Information Officer (Director of Public Relations and Marketing or designee) will act on requests for open records as soon as possible.
 However, if it appears it will take some time to provide records or notification of fees is required, a response will be provided within three (3) College working days of the request, estimating fees and providing further information regarding the College's ability and plans to provide the requested records.